Qendolin/advanced-gl/Project01/README.md

 ### Issues

-For some reason I only get a single frame when running the demo on my Intel UHD Graphics.
+For some reason this project freezes with Intel UHD Graphics.

 ## Controls